MicrosoftDocs/windows-dev-docs/windows-apps-src/design/devices/designing-for-MR.md

 ---
-Description: Design your app so that it looks good and functions well in Mixed Reality.
+description: Design your app so that it looks good and functions well in Mixed Reality.
 title: Designing for Mixed Reality ms.assetid:
 label: Designing for Mixed Reality